‘Sasquatch’: Director Joshua Rofé On Bringing Together Bigfoot, Weed & Murder In Hulu Doc Series

 Hulu & Duplass Brothers Search For Sasquatch In Documentary Series

 “These people are terrified, I was so moved and I felt like I was experiencing a tone that I hadn’t really seen before,” he said.
 “I saw Zodiac in the theater with pouring rain and it was terrifying and I live for that.
-I asked, ‘What kind of story can I find that would capture that?’ and that’s when I thought if I found a murder mystery that [combined] a sasquatch story.”
+I asked, ‘What kind of story can I find that would capture that?’ and that’s when I thought, if I found a murder mystery, that [combined with] a Sasquatch story.”

 This is when Rofé spoke to gonzo journalist David Holthouse – a man who went undercover with neo-Nazis and spent three nights up with methheads.
 The pair had previously worked together on a doc project that didn’t go forward.